-Equity Title IX Compliance and selecting to have a final report from the Office of Accessibility

-- a.
+- c.
+Reporting information directly to the Office of Accessibility and Gender Equity and selecting to have a final report from the Office of Accessibility and Gender Equity sent to Student Conduct and Conflict Resolution for review. - (c) Time Limits. - 1.
+Student Conduct Code: - a.
+No Student may be Charged with a violation of the Student Conduct Code if the incident was reported to the University more than one (1) year after the alleged violation occurred, absent extenuating circumstances. - b.
+In extenuating circumstances, the Dean of Students or designee has the sole discretion to extend this time period. - 2.
+Student Honor Code: - a.
 Reports must be made to Student Conduct and Conflict Resolution before submission of a final grade for the course. - b.
 In extenuating circumstances, the Dean of Students or designee has sole discretion to extend this time period.
-For example: the matter is not brought to the attention of the Faculty member until after grades are submitted. - (d) Investigation.
+Investigation.
 Investigations may be conducted as needed and within the following guidelines: - 1.
-In any case involving alleged sexual misconduct, relationship violence or stalking, an Investigation maywill be conducted by the Office of Accessibility and Gender Equity Title IX

-Compliance at the direction of the Assistant Vice President for Accessibility and Gender

-Equity/Title IX Coordinator. - 2.
+In any case involving alleged sexual misconduct, relationship violence or stalking, an Investigation may be conducted by the Office of Accessibility and Gender Equity at the direction of the Assistant Vice President for Accessibility and Gender Equity/Title IX Coordinator. - 2.
 The Director of Student Conduct and Conflict Resolution or designee may conduct an Investigation or convene a group of one or more campus partners to conduct an Investigation.
-Correspondence will be sent to a Student(s) requesting participation in an Investigation Meeting(s).
-An Investigation may be conducted with others as related to the incident or report. - 3.
-Housing and Residence Life Education staff may conduct Investigations for incidents that occur within housing, or may conduct other Investigations at the designation of the Director of Student Conduct and Conflict Resolution.
+Correspondence will be sent to a Student(s) requesting participation in an

+Investigation Meeting(s).
+An Investigation may be conducted with others as related to the incident or report.

+- 3. Housing and Residence Life Education staff may conduct Investigations for incidents that occur within housing or may conduct other Investigations at the designation of the Director of Student Conduct and Conflict Resolution.
 Correspondence will be sent to a Student requesting participation in an Investigation Meeting(s).
 An Investigation may be conducted with others as related to the incident or report. - 4.
-The Director of Student Conduct and Conflict Resolution or designee may request the University of Florida Police Department conduct an Investigation of a Student Organization.

-(e) Charging.
-After reviewing the information reported and/or gathered during anthe Investigation, the Director of Student Conduct and Conflict Resolution or designee will determine if sufficient information exists for a reasonable Hearing Body to concluded a violation(s) of the Student Honor Code or Student Conduct Code or Student Honor Code was committed by the accused Student, using the preponderance of the information.
-If this standard.
-If sufficient information exists is met, then Charges may be issued.
+The Director of Student Conduct and Conflict Resolution or designee may request the University of Florida Police Department conduct an Investigation of a Student Organization. - (d) Charging.
+After reviewing the information reported and/or gathered during an Investigation, the Director of Student Conduct and Conflict Resolution or designee will determine if sufficient information exists for a reasonable Hearing Body to conclude a violation(s) of the Student Honor Code or Student Conduct Code was committed by the accused Student, using the preponderance of the information standard.
+If sufficient information exists, then Charges may be issued.